-3.27 ICS and Adult Social Care

-ICS legislation will complement and reinvigorate place-based structures for integration between the NHS and Social Care, such as Health and Wellbeing Boards, the Better Care Fund and pooled budget arrangements.

-There will be published guidance that will offer support for how ICS Health and Care Partnerships can be used to align operating practices and culture with the legislative framework to ensure ICSs deliver for the Adult Social Care sector.

-3.28 There will be a more clearly defined role for local authorities within the structure of an NHS ICS Body.
-It is hoped this will give Adult Social Care a greater voice in NHS planning and allocation.

-3.29 Quality and Availability of Data

-The proposal includes collection of additional data for social care services provided to those who self-fund care, linking client level data to health data on hours of care, services provided and their cost per person, together with data on financial flows, it will show how money flows to providers and workforce.

-- 3.30 Improved data and data flows are needed.
-Changes to the data collected and frequency will need to be made, not just for central government assurance and oversight, but so that providers and consumers can access the data they need while minimising the burden on data providers. - 3.31 Building on improvements made by existing tools, such as the capacity tracker, during the pandemic and an increased ability to gather data from social care providers (for Local Authority and private funded care) it will remedy gaps in available data to help understand capacity and risk in the system.
+- 3.15 ICS & Adult Social Care ICS legislation will complement and reinvigorate place-based structures for integration between the NHS and Social Care, such as Health and Wellbeing Boards, the Better Care Fund and pooled budget arrangements..
+There will be published guidance that will offer support for how ICS Health and Care Partnerships can be used to align operating practices and culture with the legislative framework to ensure ICSs deliver for the Adult Social Care sector. - 3.16 There does appear to be a stronger role for Local Authorities within the ICS with plans for a more clearly defined role for local authorities within the structure of an NHS ICS Body.
+It is hoped this will give Adult Social Care a greater voice in NHS planning and allocation. - 3.17 Quality and Availability of Data The proposal includes collection of additional data for social care services provided to those who self-fund care, linking client level data to health data on hours of care, services provided and their cost per person, together with data on financial flows, it will show how money flows to providers and workforce. - 3.18 Improved data and data flows are needed.
+Changes to the data collected and frequency will need to be made, not just for central government assurance and oversight, but so that providers and consumers can access the data, they need while minimising the burden on data providers.
+The main focus within the paper is around a centralised data collection from social care providers.
+However, it is not clear how this links with the current plans to refresh the Adult Social Care Outcomes framework and develop an outcomes and performance framework. - 3.19 Building on improvements made by existing tools, such as the capacity tracker, during the pandemic and an increased ability to gather data from social care providers (for Local Authority and private funded care) it will remedy gaps in available data to help understand capacity and risk in the system.
 The legislation is needed to ensure a continued high response rate that will provide high quality provider data collection.
 Long standing gaps in coverage in data on social care, both from Local Authorities and from care providers, have prevented making evidence based case for system change (with key gaps on self-funders, hours of care provided and cost per person) together with data on financial flows to providers and workforce mentioned.
+It is essential that Local Authorities ensure co-production/co-design; using the making it real principles (using the current capacity tracker will only focus on available capacity and risks to services; there is a danger of losing the focus on people and outcomes) - 3.20 Integrated data flows are essential to ensure the system of care and support is fully understood.
+Historically this data and intelligence has sat with Local Authorities.
+Adult